What happens next? Information for kids about separation and divorce

 Your parents may have different ideas about how to raise you.
 You may like one parent's rules better, but rules aren't the only things that matter.
 Your parents care about you even if they look at things differently.
 You don't have to choose between them and then feel guilty about it.

 The important thing is that your family figures out where you will live and what's best for you and what works for your family.
 And remember, it's possible for either of your parents to ask a judge to change the court order after a while, if it would be in your best interests.

-If your parents can't agree on where you will live, the judge can order an assessment.
-An assessment can give the judge a clearer picture of what your life is like with each parent.
-The idea is to make sure that the judge makes the best decision for you.
+If your parents can't agree on where you will live, the judge can order a parenting assessment.
+A parenting assessment can give the judge a clearer picture of what your life is like with each parent.
+The idea is to make sure that the judge makes the best decisions for you.

-You might talk to a counsellor (or assessor) a few times.
+The person doing the parenting assessment will talk to few different people, including your parents, other people involved in your family’s life and even you.
+You might talk to them a few times.
 Many of them like to speak with children more than once to make sure they understand how the family works together.
 Maybe they'll ask you to play a game of cards or checkers or ask you to draw a picture of what your family is like.

 - your parents' work schedules

-- which parent helps you with school, sports or homework
+- which parent helps you with school, activities or homework

 - who looks after you when you're sick